-The outlook for CAF continues to be strong into 2016/17 and based on the volume of high quality tenders for large commercial flooring contracts combined with expected developments into the supply and installation of new products associated with CAF's core activities, the Board believes that the prospects for CAF are increasingly bright for a number of years.
+The outlook for CAF continues to be strong into 2017/18 and based on the demand for high quality, large commercial flooring contracts, its leading position in its market place and the proposed expansion of its business into the supply and installation of new products associated with CAF's core activities.
+The Board believes that the prospects for CAF will remain increasingly bright for a number of years.